-Any instance of forced labor found during the pre-sourcing process is reported immediately to the Social Compliance Manager through a dedicated channel in our intra-company chat program.
-The Social Compliance Manager assesses the severity of the situation on a case-by-case basis and will recommend corrective actions range from creating a root cause-focused remediation plan to termination of the relationship exploration process.
+Any instance of forced labor found during the pre-sourcing process is reported immediately to the Director of Responsible Sourcing through a dedicated channel in our intra-company chat program.
+The Director of Responsible Sourcing assesses the severity of the situation on a caseby-case basis and will recommend corrective actions range from creating a root cause-focused remediation plan to termination of the relationship exploration process.